omnetpp/omnetpp/samples/resultfiles/python/ResultAnalysisUsingPython.md

 attributes also generate their own rows.
 The content of the `type` column determines what type of information a given row contains.
 The `type` column also determines which other columns are in use.
-For example, the `bigedges` and `binvalues` columns are only filled in for histogram items.
+For example, the `binedges` and `binvalues` columns are only filled in for histogram items.
 The colums are:

 - *run*: Identifies the simulation run